websandip/mmip/README.md

 # MMIP
 MMIP: Microbiome Metabolome Integration Platform

-# <span color="red">Please note: We have installed MMIP on the new server, and operating system, many packages have been updated.
-As a result, some outcomes might differ due to changes in the seed and algorithms of these packages.
-Please let us know if you see high changes in results (June 15, 2024).
-Thank you for your patience.</span>
+# <span color="red">Please note: The server is currently undergoing maintenance and is expected to be back online by March 17, 2025.
+If you have any questions, please email us at <a href="mailto:support_m2m@csiriicb.res.in" target="_blank" rel="noopener noreferrer">support_m2m@jisiasr.org</a>.
+Thank you for your patience</span>

 ## Web service: